Why Do Medical Devices Follow such High Standards?

 Martin Tesař, who manages a company focusing on electronics development, built a low-energy house more or less with his own hands during the last few years.
 “I try to be a bit of an evangelist in my vicinity,” says the CEO of Aton Benu Consult.

-V-model and Agile Software Development Methodology | Blog
+V-model and Agile Software Development Methodology

 Comparison of V-model and Agile Software Development Methodology